StormWater Hotline: (513) 946-7000

 • Ask a Question

-• Trainings
+• District Trainings and Events

 What is Stormwater?

-Stormwater as defined by the US Environmental Protection Agency, is runoff, snow melt runoff, and surface runoff and drainage.
-The runoff and drainage caused by precipitation, in any form, that flows over surfaces is considered storm water.
+The U.S. Environmental Protection Agency defines stormwater as runoff, snow melt runoff, and surface runoff and drainage.
+The runoff and drainage caused by precipitation, in any form, that flows over surfaces is considered stormwater.
+Stormwater runoff is typically recognized as the largest pollutant to waterways in the United States, both rural and urban.

 © 2015 Hamilton County Storm Water District